 How can I serve Artisan Bread?

-- My husband's favorite way to eat this crusty, chewy bread is to dip it into specialty olive oils such as Tuscan Herb from Simply Infused Olive Oil Shop in Birmingham, AL.
+- My husband's favorite way to eat this crusty, chewy bread is to dip it into specialty olive oils such as Italian Herb or lemon-infused oil.

-- My favorite way to eat it is served with a hearty soup like Easy Hamburger Vegetable Soup so I can soak up the broth with a big wedge of the flavorful bread.
+- My favorite way to eat it is served with a hearty stew like Shortcut Chicken and Sausage Gumbo so I can soak up the broth with a big wedge of the flavorful bread.

 - Serve it warm, slathered with butter and jam.
 Try it with Easy Strawberry Freezer Jam, Peach Freezer Marmalade, or Slow Cooker Fig Jam.